dachamf/Phone-book/readme.md

 Optionally you can remove Other_Tasks folder but this is not necessary, which is the directory of first two tasks.

-Also, the following content should be modified, rename `.env.example` in `.env` and change parameters, put your environment parameters.
+Also, the following content should be modified, rename `.env.example` in `.env` and change parameters (previously created database parameters).

 ```
 DB_CONNECTION=mysql